DIY Drone: How to Build Your First Quadcopter – Part 2

 Once you have it where you like, cut the motor wires ensuring that there is enough length to reach the solder pads.
 Now you can remove the motor from the frame and measure its length.
 Once you have your length, cut the wires of the other 3 motors to the same size.

-STEP 4: Testing the Motor direction on your DIY Quadcopter
+Testing the Motor Direction on Your DIY Quadcopter

 Once you have stripped the motor wires back you can then test the motor direction.
 You need two spinning clockwise and two spinning anti-clockwise motors.
 You can do this with a servo tester or through CleanFlight.
 I will show you how to test with a servo tester.